Treatment for stimulant use disorder

 What are the treatments for stimulant use disorder?

-Different places offer different treatment approaches.
-Be sure to ask what treatments are available at when you choose where to great treatment.
+Different places offer different kinds of support and care.
+Be sure to ask what services are offered when deciding where to go.

 Counseling and behavior change treatments